moliver28/research-handbook/content/handbook/engineering/development/analytics/analytics-instrumentation/monitoring_troubleshooting.md

 Such events can be recovered by reprocessing them.

 1. Choose the way to emit events.
 If the amount of data is a few Gigabytes, it's possible to use local machine.
 Another option is to use a EC2 instance in the same region as Snowplow collector to speed up the process as the amount of http requests will be significant.
+If chosen to use E2 instance consider at least `x2.large` instance as concurrent events processing is relatively CPU heavy.
+Uncompressed events take about 70% more space than downloaded zipped files, consider at least 300Gb HDD volume.

+   In order to install gem dependencies on Linux, extra packages might be required.
+For example, Ubuntu will need `build-essential` for gcc and make.
 2. Download events from `enriched-bad` S3 folder using `aws` CLI `aws s3 cp s3://gitlab-com-snowplow-events/enriched-bad/{year}/{day}/{day} {local_folder} --recursive` and un-archive them `gunzip -r .`.
 3. Checkout [snowplow anonymizer repository](https://gitlab.com/gitlab-org/analytics-section/analytics-instrumentation/snowplow-pseudonymization).
 It contains classes necessary to de-serialize binary base64 encoded payload.
 4. Create a processing script to fix the payloads and re-submit data.
 An few important moments to consider: